-CUTTING THE SOUND HOLES
+CUTTING SOUND HOLES

-\\\\6.
-Set the body aside so you can plan the placement of your sound holes.
-Center the Fretboard on the centerline and mark its outline on the inside of the Top as well.
-The Fretboard need not span the entire length of the body, so don't worry if it seems a little short.
+10. Set the body aside so you can plan the placement of your sound holes.
+Center the FRETBOARD on the centerline and mark its outline on the inside of the TOP also.
+The FRETBOARD need not span the entire length of the body, so don't worry if it seems a little short.

-Set the fretboard aside and decide where you want to place your sound holes.
-Generally speaking, we like to place two fairly large holes at the widest point of the instrument, and then cut optional smaller holes closer to the head end.
-The holes look best when they are centered between the edge of the top and the fretboard -- thus in the middle of the space outlined in pencil.
+Set the FRETBOARD aside and decide where you want to place your sound holes (see cover photo).
+Generally speaking, we like to place two fairly large holes at the widest point of the instrument, and then cut optional smaller holes closer to the head end, though we often omit the smaller holes on the Teardrop dulcimer.
+The holes look best when they are centerd between the edge of the TOP and the FRETBOARD -- thus in the middle of the space outlined in pencil.

-Large holes can be up to 2-1/2" diameter, and the small holes look best if they are about 3/4" to 1" diameter.
+Use a square to make sure the holes are placed directly opposite each other on each side of the FRETBOARD.
+Large holes can be as big as 2-1/2" diameter, and the small holes look best if they are about 3/4" to 1" diameter.

-You can be creative here with shapes for the soundholes (ovals, hearts, f-shapes, leaf shapes, etc.) Make sure your holes are big enough for you to fit a c-clamp through for clamping the Fretboard later (Step 21).
-The smaller holes are no problem, no need for fitting clamps into them.
+You have plenty of opportunity here for being creative.
+Some people like to cut fancy shapes for soundholes -- ovals, hearts, f-shapes, leaf shapes, etc. Our only concern is to have the larger holes big enough for you to fit a c-clamp through for clamping the FRETBOARD later (step 23).
+The smaller holes are no problem -- no need for fitting clamps into them.